nikku/didi/README.md

 };
 ```

-A set of modules can be passed to instantiate the `didi` container:
+You pass a set of modules to instantiate the `didi` container:

 ```js
 import { Injector } from 'didi';